 Overview of a Geological and Petroleum Technicians Salary

 On average, Geological and Petroleum Technicians earn between $25,000 and $100,000 annually.
 The national median wage stands at $52,700 annually or $25.34 per hour.
 Depending on the field the technician works in, a Geological and Petroleum Technician may earn different wages.
 Certain sectors offer higher wages than others.
 The best paying industry for these technicians is petroleum and coal manufacturing.
 Geological and Petroleum Technicians working in this field earn roughly $85,000 annually.
 A substantial gap exists between this level and the next highest paying industry, oil and gas extraction.
 The median salary for these technicians is about $71,000 per year.
 Mining geology technician’s salaries stand about a little less than $48,000 per year; the more specialized the industry is, the better the technician is typically paid.
-The median average salary for all Geological and Petroleum Technicians combined is just under $53,000.* *According to the BLS, http://www.bls.gov/oco/
+The median average salary for all Geological and Petroleum Technicians combined is just under $53,000.* *This is the geological and petroleum technician salary according to the BLS, http://www.bls.gov/oco/

 Earnings Factors of a Geological and Petroleum Technicians Salary